 BLM Land

 The Bureau of Land Management (BLM) offers free dispersed camping on public land around Quartzsite.
 You can camp anywhere you want as long as you follow the rules & regulations.
-There are no hookups or facilities on BLM land, so you need to be self-contained and practice leave no trace principles.
+There are no hookups or facilities on BLM land, so you must be self-contained and adhere to the “leave no trace” principles.

-If you’re not familiar with boondocking (our personal favorite way to camp), or a little nervous about trying it, take a look at our post on boondocking for newbies and watch the video below for lots of great tips.
-(Part of this video was shot at Split Rail RV Park right in Quartzsite.)
+If you’re not familiar with boondocking (our personal favorite way to camp) or are a little nervous about trying it, take a look at our post on boondocking for newbies and watch the video below for lots of great tips (part of this video was shot at Split Rail RV Park right in Quartzsite).

 You’ll also find our posts The Complete Guide to Class A RV Boondocking and 27 Boondocking Tips to Extend Your Next Trip very helpful.